 Recently, we heard from a firm that had over 200 employees spread across 10 U.S. cities, all of whom are organized by their different industry specializations.
 While it was no fun task, the firm leadership decided that all of this internal team information should be housed within its CRM.
 This allowed the team members to see which time zone each other were in, what the preferred method of contact is, what their specializations are, and what deals they are/have been involved in.

-While these small procedural tweaks seem simple, and perhaps trivial, they’re actually hugely impactful.
+While these small procedural tweaks to CRM data seem simple, and perhaps trivial, they’re actually hugely impactful.
 From where we sit, using technology to connect teams more quickly and efficiently is no longer an option – it’s a must.
 Firms should designate time at least quarterly to review whether or not to dedicate time and resources to these types of data transparency initiatives.
 And chances are, if it’s nagging one of your employees, it’s affecting others, too.

 2 – Don’t slack on internal memos